In this post, I show you how to make your very own scissor minder and you can also use this tutorial to make bigger craft supplies storage hoops.

-As I don't really sell these anymore I thought I would pop up a tutorial for you to try at home.
-I used matching fabric for the backing and "pocket" but using a plain back and patterned front looks nice too, and is how I would always do my bigger ones.
+So as I don’t sell these anymore I thought I would pop up a tutorial for you to try at home.
+I used matching fabric for the backing and “pocket” but using a plain back and

 You will need: